Celebrating 60 years at Wellington Airport

 In the last twenty years Wellington Airport has developed a number of significant and award-winning facilities including the ‘Rock’ international terminal, domestic terminal expansion, multi-level transport hub and the Rydges Hotel.

-Wellington Airport now welcomes 6.4 million passengers every year and makes an economic contribution of $2.3 towards the region, supporting 11,000 jobs.
+Wellington Airport now welcomes 6.4 million passengers every year and makes an economic contribution of $2.3 billion towards the region, supporting 11,000 jobs.
 The region has better connectivity to the world than ever before but there is still room for improvement.